-The Engine Access Covers are located beneath the rear bath floor and lavatory cabinet, depending on model.
+The Engine Access Covers are located beneath the rear bath floor and lavatory cabinet.

 Take precautions to protect carpet and interior furnishings when removing Engine Access Covers.
 The undersides of the covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.